Tran-Antoine/Atosym/README.md

 ## How to use it

 > See the wiki for all the required information.
-Note that the wiki is incompatible with the master branch, containing the new architecture.
+Note that the french wiki is incompatible with the master branch, containing the new architecture.
 An updated version will come soon

 ## Also